Active School Travel Pilot Program

 - Sharing of evidence-based tools and resources

-- Capacity building learning, training, planning sessions (Workshops, meetings either in person or via other delivery mechanisms) (dependant on COVID-19 status)
+- Capacity building learning, training, planning sessions (workshops, meetings either in person or via other delivery mechanisms)

-As participants of the Pilot Program, schools will be required to:
+As participants of the pilot, schools will be required to:

 - Complete a baseline survey about existing active school travel activities

-- Use the materials that are being tested as part of the Pilot Program to plan, implement and evaluate your Active School Travel project
+- Use the materials that are being tested as part of the pilot to plan, implement and evaluate your Active School Travel project

 - Apply a whole-school approach to program-related activities (i.e. funding cannot be used to support actions that affect only one classroom or grade level - all students must benefit at the school).